Reparametrizations and metric structures in thermodynamic phase space: Introduction

 In the TPS, Legendre transformations are described as a set of strict contactomorphisms, that is, transformations which leave the Gibbs fundamental (contact) one-form invariant, thus expressing in geometrical language the invariant description of thermodynamics under this set of transformations.
 This idea served as a motivation for the formulation of Geometrothermodynamics (GTD), whose basic premise is that the geometric description of thermodynamics must also be invariant under Legendre transformations.
 Consequently, the metric in the TES should be invariant under this set of transformations.
 Legendre transformations are naturally defined on the TPS; therefore, in the GTD formalism the metric on the TPS must be invariant.
 Moreover, the TES is considered as a subspace of the TPS in such a way that the existence of an invariant metric for the TES is guaranteed which, in turn, inherits the Legendre invariant property of the TPS metric \cite{2007Quev,2008Queva,2011Quevb,2009Quevb}.

-A geometric theory of thermodynamics in the TES in terms of a Riemannian structure naturally entails the idea of an invariant description under reparametrizations of the intensive and/or extensive variables used to describe the system.
+A geometric theory of thermodynamics in the TES in terms of a Riemannian structure naturally entails the idea of an invariant description under re\-pa\-ra\-me\-tri\-za\-tions of the intensive and/or extensive variables used to describe the system.
 In this work, we are interested in analyzing how such reparametrizations can be described in the TPS from a geometric point of view.
 To this end, we consider here reparametrizations as determined by mappings that are $C^\infty$ functions of their corresponding parameters.
-The physical motivation for considering this kind of situation arises from the possibility of sometimes not being able to control the intensive variables of a thermodynamic system in contact to some reservoirs, or not having a direct access to the extensive variables by means of measurements, but only through some general functions of the original variables instead.
+It is important to remark the physical motivation for considering this analysis.
+The kind of physical situation that these reparametrizations aim to describe arises from the possibility of not always being able to control the intensive variables of a thermodynamic system in contact to some reservoirs, and/or not having a direct access to the other thermodynamic variables by means of measurements, but only through some general functions of the original state variables instead.
+From the point of view of a geometric description of thermodynamics point, it is interesting to analyze the consequences that such physical situations could have on the geometric structures of both physical manifolds, namely the TES and the TPS.

 As a result of these investigations we find that different contact and Riemannian structures of the TPS can be considered to account for the reparametrizations, while the Riemannian structure of the TES remains unaltered.
 That is, for each different parametrization, the TES, as a Riemannian manifold, can be embedded in a TPS with a different contact structure and metric.
 In particular, we find that the information of the reparametrizations on the TPS is codified in a rank-two tensor on this space.
 Nonetheless, under the corresponding pullbacks such different geometric structures on the TPS are mapped to the same Riemannian submanifold of equilibrium states.
 In this sense, we have different TPS's for the same TES, depending on the parametrization chosen for the thermodynamic variables.